albertllousas/mars-rover-kotlin/README.md

 - Grid validation, the size (negative values) and the obstacles (are they inside the grid?) are not validated
 - Better integration testing of the cli
-- Use `spek` instead `junit5` for testing
-- Use `mockk` instead of `mockito`
 - Logging
-- Think about a model that supports infinite command parsing
-- Find a better coverage library
 - Add a usecase/service layer to orchestrate and decouple presentation from domain
 - CI
 - Remove gradle warnings